learningsimulator/learningsimulator/joss_manuscript/paper.md

 is the only input to Learning Simulator.
 In this language, the user also specifies how to visualize the simulation data, for example how a memory state variable changes over time during the simulation.
 Learning Simulator also includes a functionality to export the results to a data processor spreadsheet.

 # Applications of associative learning

 Associative learning theory has a rich tradition of computational modeling.
-During the last decade or so, AL has proven to be more powerful than earlier thought.
+During the last decade or so, AL has proven to be an increasingly powerful, as a fair amount of research in the field has been directed toward the development of different mathematical models, *learning mechanisms*.

 Firstly, AL mechanisms have been used in artificial intelligence (where the subject is a virtual computer agent),